Jessica Ainscough: Death

 In December 2014, Ainscough wrote in her blog that she had returned to conventional medical care to treat a large fungating tumour under her left shoulder that had been bleeding non-stop for ten months, leaving her weak and uncomfortable.
-Under the care of an oncologist, Ainscough received six weeks of radiation therapy in the final weeks of her life.
+Under the care of an oncologist, Ainscough received six weeks of radiation therapy in the final weeks of her life ultimately dying on 26 February 2015.

-Responding to Ainscough's death John Dwyer of Friends of Science in Medicine warned of the risk of bowel perforation associated with coffee enemas and said: "There is no credible scientific evidence for any of these alternative treatments that claim to cure cancer," adding that "it can be difficult for people to tell what claims are unscientific and what are not".
-Whether Ainscough ever directly claimed to have cured her cancer is difficult to ascertain, as her blog "The Wellness Warrior", with 1.5 million followers, has been deleted.
+Responding to Ainscough's death, John Dwyer of Friends of Science in Medicine warned of the risk of bowel perforation associated with coffee enemas and said: "There is no credible scientific evidence for any of these alternative treatments that claim to cure cancer," adding that "it can be difficult for people to tell what claims are unscientific and what are not".
+Whether Ainscough ever directly claimed to have cured her cancer is difficult to ascertain as her blog, "The Wellness Warrior," with 1.5 million followers, has been deleted.
 However, examples of Ainscough alluding to Gerson Therapy successfully treating her cancer can be found.
 In an article titled "I'm healing myself from cancer naturally" written by Ainscough for the teen magazine she once edited, Ainscough wrote: "I am ecstatic to report that it has worked for me.
-I have had no cancer spread, no more lumps pop up (they were popping up rapidly before) and I can actually see some of my tumors coming out through my skin and disappearing'" It was reported that Ainscough earned a "six figures" income from the "Wellness Warrior" brand.
+I have had no cancer spread, no more lumps pop up (they were popping up rapidly before) and I can actually see some of my tumors coming out through my skin and disappearing."
+It was reported that Ainscough earned "six figures" in income from the "Wellness Warrior" brand.

+In media

+The character of Milla Blake (portrayed by Alycia Debnam-Carey), in the Netflix series about Australian scammer Belle Gibson, Apple Cider Vinegar, was allegedly inspired by Ainscough, among other wellness influencers.